 Happy Pentecost! - Frohe Pfingsten!

-(Ad/Werbung): my recipe for Allgäu Bread Birds is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the year, I talk about different baked goods that are closely tied to various holidays and seasons.
+Please note that my recipe for Allgäu Bread Birds is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the years, I talk about different baked goods that are closely tied to various holidays and seasons.
 If you are interested, have a listen (in German) HERE.

 - in January, for Three Kings Day (Dreikönigstag) two kinds of Galette des Rois (Dreikönigskuchen) (HERE)